quixio/quix-docs/docs/tutorials/predictive-maintenance/influxdb-alerts.md

 ![InfluxDB raw data pipeline segment](./images/influxdb-alerts-pipeline-segment.png)

-In this pipeline the connector subscribes to the `alerts` topic, and writes these messages into InfluxDB for permanent storage.
+In this pipeline the connector subscribes to the `json-alerts` topic, and writes these messages into InfluxDB for permanent storage.

 ## Query the data in InfluxDB